Teaching Visa Sponsorship Jobs in Mississippi

 Which visa types are most common for teaching roles in Mississippi?

 The H-1B visa is the most common route for K-12 and higher education teaching roles that require a bachelor's degree or higher in a relevant subject.
-The J-1 Exchange Visitor visa is also widely used for international teachers, particularly through the U.S. Department of State's Teacher Exchange Program.
+The J-1 visa Exchange Visitor visa is also widely used for international teachers, particularly through the U.S. Department of State's Teacher Exchange Program.
 Some university positions qualify for O-1 visas for educators with distinguished academic records.

 How to find teaching visa sponsorship jobs in Mississippi?